 22 August 2019

-The day before the evacuation representatives of Development Victoria and Knight Frank (body corporate) met with the Atlantic Group’s operations team.
+The day before the evacuation representatives of Development Victoria and Knight Frank (body corporate) met with tenants.
 There was no reference to any issues, nor were any concerns regarding structural integrity raised.

 28 August 2019

 Without any prior notice or warning, Development Victoria advised the tenants that the pier needed to be vacated immediately and closed for a four-week period, due to structural safety concerns.

 The tenants are provided with a one-page letter to justify the decision, Development Victoria refuses to provide the tenants with a proper condition report for Central Pier.

 Development Victoria informed the tenants that the pier will remain closed until at least 6 January 2020 while further structural inspections (but no actual works) take place.
 Channel 7 reports that the site could be demolished and sold to developers.

 The tenants of Central Pier launched legal action in the Federal Court against Development Victoria.
 The tenants allege that Development Victoria is responsible for maintaining Central Pier and that it has clearly neglected to do this.

 Sub tenant, Atlantic Group, stands down 22 full-time employees whilst dozens resign due to the uncertainty and lack of clarity surrounding the future of Central Pier.
 Hundreds of casual staff are left without work during the busy Christmas period.

 Central Pier sits closed for 4 months.
 Derelict and void of any activity the once thriving, central hub of entertainment and hospitality will remain fenced off and covered in graffiti as City of Melbourne prepares to welcome tens of thousands of visitors to the official NYE celebrations along Harbour Esplanade.